 What makes Netflix so impressive is how they managed to migrate all of that data in a time when cloud was relatively unknown technology.

 As you can see, the cloud can create some astounding feats when used effectively.
-Organizations large and small will continue to migrate to the cloud to grow and scale their businesses as the cloud becomes more mainstream.
+Organizations large and small will continue to migrate to the cloud with help from a Managed IT Services provider to grow and scale their businesses as the cloud becomes more mainstream.